 13. The Human Doodle

-How to play: Get the groom to ditch the outfit he had planned and replace it with a white one – anything from a reasonably stylish tee and trousers combo to a second-hand white suit or even a onesie, depending on how humiliating you’d like the whole exercise to be.
+How to play: Get the stag to ditch the outfit they had planned and replace it with a white one – anything from a reasonably stylish tee and trousers combo to a second-hand white suit or even a onesie, depending on how humiliating you’d like the whole exercise to be.

 This outfit then becomes the equivalent of your last day of school polo shirt, with the goal to cover it completely in messages and drawings (the lewder, the better) from the other stags and random passers-by.
-Whether he keeps it as a souvenir or tosses it at the end of the night, you’ll always have the pictures.
+Whether they keep it as a souvenir or toss it at the end of the night, you’ll always have the pictures.

 14. Who Are Ya?

 The ultimate guess who stag do game, this is fun and can be as innocent or as crazy as you like.